BodyMaps/ShapeKit/README.md

 >  If you set outputs and inputs the same, the system will automatically overwrite the orginal folder.

 # Key Functions
-Here outlines several key post-processing functions designed to handle common segmentation errors across multiple organs.
-In addition to these general utilities, organ-specific correction functions are also available in [organs_postprocessing.py](organs_postprocessing.py).
+In addition to these general utilities, organ-specific correction functions are available in [organs_postprocessing.py](organs_postprocessing.py).

 Please check the details in [functions guide book 📖.](docs/functions.md)